Instance Explainable Temporal Network For Multivariate Timeseries: Introduction

 \section{Introduction}

 Deep learning has become the dominant approach to supervised learning of labeled data \citep{lecun2015deep} \citep{schmidhuber2015deep}.
-One of the main drawbacks in deep networks has been the difficulty in making the underlying reasons and logic for their decision making human understandable.
-The primary focus of research, both in designs of networks as well as the explainability, has been on images, sequence data, and unstructured data while relatively less attention has been paid to learning of complex, multivariate time series data (MVTS).
+One of the main drawbacks in deep networks has been the difficulty in making the underlying reasoning for their decision making human understandable.
 MVTS encompasses many areas of science and engineering such as financial trading, medical monitoring, and event detection \citep{aghabozorgi2015time} and have become pervasive due to rise of sensors/IoT devices.
+Although AI research in MVTS has lagged behind other areas such as computer vision dealing with images or natural language processing of unstructured data, there is growing interest in using neural networks in time series applications \citep{madiraju2018deep} \citep{Karim2018}\citep{song2018attend}.